NOAA-GSL/MATS/apps/README-params.txt

         Names are strings, and will be used to identify a parameter in its mongodb collection.
 type: matsTypes.InputTypes.nnnn (required) - The type of selector, usually self-explanatory. e.g. ‘select’, ‘textInput’, daterange
         Valid mats types are contained in a list that resides in the matsTypes,InputTypes collection .
 This collection resides in the mats-common package.
+displayOrder: integer (required) - The order in which the selectors are displayed on the website, from left to right.
+E.g. 1 will be displayed
+                       in the top left, with 2 to the right of it.
+displayPriority: integer (required) - When set to 1 the selector will be displayed when the page loads.
+When set to 2 the selector will be
+             hidden until another selector with the lesser priority has been changed by the user, after which it will appear on the web page at its default value.
+displayGroup: integer (required) - Increasing the displayGroup number will move the selector down on the website.
+Essentially,
+             parameters in higher display groups (1 is higher than 2) will display further up on the web page. displayGroup also dominates displayOrder i.e. a parameter with displayOrder=1 and displayGroup=3 will be appear below a parameter with displayOrder=3 and displayGroup=1.

 optionsMap: Object (required for matsTypes.InputTypes.select)- This defines the list of options that a "select" selector will
         offer the user on the web page.
 options: Array of Strings (optional: usually the keys of the optionsMap) - Selects what is shown to the user from the options map.
 Usually written Object.keys(optionsMap), which